Applied Health Behavior Research

 M88 AHBR 582 Evaluation of Health Services Programs

-This course introduces students to the fundamentals of program evaluation methodology, methods of data collection, and related measurement reliability and validity.
+This course introduces students to the fundamentals of program evaluation methodology, methods of data collection and related measurement reliability and validity.
 The curriculum features practical applications and illustrations.
-Topics include the link between program planning and program evaluation; evaluation research designs and their limitations; integrating process and outcome approaches; and methods of data collection and the utilization of evaluation results.
+Topics include the link between program planning and program evaluation; evaluation research designs and their limitations; integrating process and outcome approaches; methods of data collection and utilization of evaluation results.
 This course is offered fully online, with lectures and certain activities conducted asynchronously via Canvas.
-Three to five required synchronous sessions will be held throughout the semester.
-Prerequisite: M88 536 recommended.
+Three to five required synchronous sessions will be held throughout the semester, TBD.

 Credit 3 units.